 Known best as sleepwalking, this is a type of sleep disorder that causes people to engage in complex activities while in a deep sleep.
 People who sleepwalk may stay in the house, wander outside, or even drive a car, all without waking.
 Sleepwalking is usually spontaneous, but can be induced by alcohol, some medicines, or insufficient sleep.

 Nightmares are unpleasant, even frightening, dreams that usually occur during REM sleep.
 Nightmares will cause waking, and people typically remember their nightmares.

-Night terrors most often occur in children.
-Unlike nightmares, night terrors occur during non-REM slow-wave sleep.
-People who experience night terrors are aroused from sleep and become agitated or may cry or scream and be inconsolable.
+Sleep terrors most often occur in children.
+Unlike nightmares, sleep terrors occur during non-REM slow-wave sleep.
+People who experience sleep terrors are aroused from sleep and become agitated or may cry or scream and be inconsolable.
 The sleep terror stops suddenly after a few minutes, followed by a return to sleep.
+Sleep terrors are usually short but can last as long as 45 minutes.
 Typically, people have no memory of the episode.

 Limit-setting sleep disorder

 This disorder occurs when children test the limits of bedtime by trying to postpone going to sleep.
 They may ask for more books to be read or more water to drink, or they may simply get out of bed to delay sleep.
 Parents should set firm limits, especially bedtime, and not give in to their child's demands.

 Insufficient sleep syndrome is characterized by extreme fatigue and drowsiness.
 It is caused by sleep deprivation.
 It's usually the result of habits and behaviors that prevent adequate sleep, such as regularly waking early and then staying up late because of other activities.